-- Dodd-Frank Act amendments to FIRREA require the CFPB along with certain other agencies to engage in rulemaking. - to degree in toeknowing.
-To address potential fair lending risk in models, CFPB is considering proposing a requirement that covered institutions establish policies, practices, procedures, and control systems to ensure that their AVMs comply with applicable nondiscrimination laws. - CFPB is concerned that without proper safeguards, flawed versions of these models could digitally redline certain neighborhoods and further embed and perpetuate historical lending, wealth, and home value disparities. - CFPB's SBREFA process: - rr o sonerry process.
-Feb 2021: Issued Proposals and Alternatives Under Consideration.
-March 2022: Convened a Small Business Review Panel to consult with representatives of small entities likely to be affected directly by the AVM rulemaking options under consideration.
-May 2022: Released the Final Report of the Small Business Review Panel on the CFPB's Proposals and Alternatives Under Consideration for the Automated Valuation Model (AVM) Rulemaking.
+- Dodd-Frank Act amendments to FIRREA require the CFPB along with certain other agencies to engage in rulemaking. - To address potential fair lending risk in models, CFPB is considering proposing a requirement that covered institutions establish policies, practices, procedures, and control systems to ensure that their AVMs comply with applicable nondiscrimination laws. - CFPB is concerned that without proper safeguards, flawed versions of these models could digitally redline certain neighborhoods and further embed and perpetuate historical lending, wealth, and home value disparities. - CFPB's SBREFA process: - Feb 2022: Issued Proposals and Alternatives Under Consideration. - March 2022: Convened a Small Business Review Panel to consult with representatives of small entities likely to be affected directly by the AVM rulemaking options under consideration. - May 2022: Released the Final Report of the Small Business Review Panel on the CFPB's Proposals and Alternatives Under Consideration for the Automated Valuation Model (AVM) Rulemaking.